lcnbr/PhysVault/PhysNotes/String/6 Open strings and D/Open Strings and D-Branes.md

-So far we have discussed [[closed string]]s.
+So far we have discussed [[../closed string]]s.
 The alternative choice is open boundary conditions which leads to some interesting new objects in string theory.

 For [[open string]]s we conventionally choose the range of the spatial coordinate $\sigma$ as $0 \leq \sigma \leq$ $\pi$, and we should discuss the boundaries at $\sigma=0, \pi$.
 We start again in conformal gauge